siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/390-2025-03-04-integration-with-room-database-in-jetpack-compose.md

 ---
 In modern Android development, Jetpack Compose has emerged as a powerful toolkit for building native UIs.
 Its declarative approach simplifies UI development, making it easier to create dynamic and responsive applications.
 However, building a robust app often requires more than just a beautiful UI—it also needs efficient data management.
 This is where **Room**, a part of Android Jetpack, comes into play.
 Room is a persistence library that provides an abstraction layer over SQLite, making database operations more intuitive and less error-prone.

-In this blog post, we’ll explore how to integrate **Room database** with **Jetpack Compose** to create a seamless data-driven UI.
+In this article, we’ll explore how to integrate **Room database** with **Jetpack Compose** to create a seamless data-driven UI.
 We’ll cover the basics of Room, how to set it up, and how to use it effectively in a Compose-based application.
 By the end, you’ll have a solid understanding of how to combine these two powerful tools to build modern Android apps.

 ---